ixventure/website/_includes/about-us.md

 ## Why are We Obsessed With This?

-Legal is hyperinflationary _and_ scarce nowadays:
+Despite (and, counter-intuitively, because of) Goldfarb & Szabo hyperdeflating some legal costs worldwide, "last-mile" legal costs are hyperinflationary _and_ scarce nowadays:

-* But a world that enjoys legal abundance is **a humanitarian world filled with peace & joy**.
+* A world that enjoys legal abundance is **a humanitarian world filled with peace & joy**.
 (As we now enjoy with transport abundance compared to the "oregon trail" scarcity of 200 years ago).

+* Our belief is that **last-mile legal costs will hyperdeflate once a critical mass of lawyers become literate** in the digital legal formalizations of markup language and smart contract language, which is an evolution in fastidious literature made by lawyers for lawyers so we can better trace out the law.

 ---